Editor's PickWhat Is Zero Day Exploit? Risks And Why Is It Called Zero...

 Vulnerability Scanning

 Vulnerability scanning is done to discover the holes in your security before an outsider does.
-The scan can either be performed by your tech team or contracted to firms that specialize in vulnerability scanning.
+The scan can be performed by your tech team or contracted to firms specializing in vulnerability scanning.
 Sometimes, hackers also do it to detect the vulnerability in the network.

-There are two ways vulnerability scans can be done and they are authenticated and unauthenticated scan.
+There are two ways vulnerability scans can be done: authenticated and unauthenticated

 It is recommended that both types of scans are carried out to ensure that the software vulnerability is detected and addressed.